Oz-like-the-Wizard/Investigating-the-delay-times-in-academic-publishing/README.md

-# Thesis-Project---Publishing-Delay-in-Scholarly-Journals

-This repository includes all the necessary codes used so far in my thesis project aiming to analyze the reasons behind the publishing lag time between an article's submission to a scholarly journal to its publication.

-As this is a work in progress, the repository  & notebooks are not in their final form.

-However, to get a general understanding of the project, you can check notebooks from parts 4-5-6.
+# Investigating the delay times in academic publishing
+# NOVA IMS University - Data Science and Advanced Analytics MSc - Dissertation

+The aim of this study is to analyze the differences in article publishing delay times from different perspectives.
+Previous works on the topic suggest there are significant differences between article publication times, which has a direct effect on the author’s personal and professional life.
+However, as the required dates for the analysis are not available in article databases, the works on the topic are limited to certain publishers/databases.